mattermost/mattermost-developer-documentation/site/content/contribute/server/_index.md

 The server consists of several different Go packages:

 * `api4` - Version 4 of the RESTful JSON Web Service
-* `app` - Logic layer for getting, modifying, and interacting with models
+* `app` - Logic layer for getting, modifying, and interacting with models.
+Anything that interact with different services, put the information together, and give a result, should go here
-* `services` - Set of packages providing functionality to the rest of the application, especially to the `app` package.
+* `services` - Set of packages providing functionality to the rest of the application, especially to the `app` package
 * `cmd` - Command line interface
 * `einterfaces` - Interfaces for Enterprise Edition features
 * `jobs` - Job server and scheduling